 - Anything that may have, or may be perceived as influencing the decision of anyone considered to be a foreign official;

 - Anything given to foreign officials associated with a tender or competitive bidding process where the University is involved;

 - Any inappropriate entertainment (such as entertainment that is illegal under local law or U.S. law);

 - Any travel, entertainment, or gifts to family members of foreign officials.

-Reach out to the Office of Compliance for assistance in this area.
+Reach out to the Office of Culture, Ethics and Compliance for assistance in this area.

 What types of businesses does the FCPA cover?

 The FCPA covers all “domestic concerns”, which includes for-profit and non-profits, including universities, and non-governmental organizations (NGO’s).

 As long as I don’t put money in an envelope and hand it to someone, I have nothing to worry about, right?